 top of page

-The church began as a sturdy frame building in the Ox Creek community, which was used during the week as a schoolhouse and on Sundays as a meeting place for church members.
-The schoolhouse-church was a direct descendant of an earlier, one room, log house with a fireplace.
-The log church was torn down and replaced by the larger frame building.
-The church moved back into its own quarters about 1903.
+The church moved into its own quarters above the road where it is located now about 1903.
 The church wasn't quite finished and before the church got far along, a windstorm struck the valley, de-roofing houses, barns, and the half-completed Methodist Church.
 It was already floored, roofed, and the windows framed.
 The men had to knock it apart and re-rafter it.
-Many men of the valley worked on the building that was to become known as the South Fork Methodist Church.
+Many men of the valley worked on the building that was to become known as the South Fork Methodist Church and the community became known as Ox Creek Community.

 bottom of page